threader/PC-Tuning/docs/pre-install.md

 - Use a USB

     - Drag & drop the iso into the same location where linux mint is & select the USB storage device in the boot options in BIOS.

+    - Note: When installing windows 8 pro with a USB, you may be required to enter a key.
+Use the generic key ``GCRJD-8NW9H-F2CDX-CCM8D-9D6T9`` to get past this step.

     OR